 - Subjects and their methods of assessments may vary, leading to different demands of the candidate.
-The need for Access Arrangements are therefore considered on a subject-by-subject basis. - The arrangement(s) put in place must reflect the support given to the candidate in school: - o in the classroom; or - \circ $\;$ working in small groups for reading and/or writing; or - o literacy intervention strategies; and/or - \circ $\;$ in internal school assessments and mock examinations. - This is commonly referred to as 'normal way of working'. - The key principle is that the SENCo or the Access Arrangement Assessor working within the school can show a history of support and provision.
-The arrangement is not suddenly being granted to the candidate at the time of his/her examinations. - The history of need, support and provision must be recorded in the official 'Form 8' for students with learning needs or a 'File note' for those with medical needs, by the school's SENDCO or Access Arrangements Coordinator. - The candidate must have appropriate opportunities to practise using the Access Arrangement(s) before his/her GCSE / A level or other national examinations. - If a candidate has never made use of the arrangement granted to him/her, e.g. 25% extra time or supervised rest breaks, then it is not his/her normal way of working.
-In these specific circumstances, the arrangement may be rescinded at the school's discretion.
+The need for Access Arrangements are therefore considered on a subject-by-subject basis. - The arrangement(s) put in place must reflect the support given to the candidate in school: - o in the classroom; or - $\circ$ working in small groups for reading and/or writing; or - o literacy intervention strategies; and/or - o in internal school assessments and mock examinations. - This is commonly referred to as 'normal way of working'. - The key principle is that the SENCo or the Access Arrangement Assessor working within the centre can show a history of support and provision.
+The arrangement is not suddenly being granted to the candidate at the time of his/her examinations. - The candidate must have appropriate opportunities to practise using the Access Arrangement(s) before his/her examination. - If a candidate has never made use of the arrangement granted to him/her, e.g. 25% extra time or supervised rest breaks, then it is not his/her normal way of working.
+In these specific circumstances, the arrangement may be rescinded at our discretion.

-5. Deadlines for submitting applications for Access Arrangements for Access Arrangements from the perspective of timetabling logistics, accommodation and staffing.
+5. Deadlines for submitting applications for Access Arrangements

+Applications for Access Arrangements must be processed by the published deadline.
+This will allow centres to make provision for Access Arrangements from the perspective of timetabling logistics, accommodation and staffing.
 If a referral to an awarding body becomes necessary, there may not be sufficient time to process the application if it is made after the respective deadline.